peteroupc/peteroupc.github.io/random.md

 - **Stable.** A programming interface is _stable_ if it has no behavior that is unspecified, implementation-dependent, nondeterministic, or subject to future change.
 - **Information security.** Defined in ISO/IEC 27000.

-<a id=Cryptographic_Random_Generators></a>
+<a id=Cryptographic_RNGs></a>
-## Cryptographic-Random Generators
+## Cryptographic RNGs

-Cryptographic-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
-Such implementations are indispensable in information security contexts, such as&mdash;
+Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
+Such RNGs are indispensable in information security contexts, such as&mdash;

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,